 The Judgment Of Divorce

 The last part of divorce comes when the judge signs the judgment of divorce.
 This ends the marriage and summarizes the specifics of post-marriage life.
 Keep in mind that if your divorce case goes to court, the judge’s decision will be final and you will no longer be able to contest aspects of your divorce once you have been issued with your judgment of divorce.

-For example, if the judge who is tasked with presiding over your case decides to give both you and your former partner joint custody of your children, you will need to accept the judge’s decision.
-If the judge makes this ruling and you try to prevent your former spouse from seeing your kids, you could find yourself in serious legal trouble.
+For example, if the judge presiding over your case grants joint custody to both you and your former partner, it is important to accept the judge’s decision.
+If you attempt to prevent your former spouse from seeing your kids despite the judge’s ruling, you may face serious legal consequences.